Zetaphor/stable-diffusion-webui-embedding-editor/README.md

 ![preview image](embedding_editor_v2.png)

+### Embedding Editor

+This is a fork of the embedding editor extension that is attempting to improve the UI as well as bring some semantic understanding to the various weight values.

+I have included functionality that allows you to build a pickle containing an index of all of the weights for all tokens in the Stable Diffusion vocabulary.

+Using this token the intention is to update the interface so that an understandable token can be associated with the current and neighboring values of each weight slider.

+### Original README

 A very early WIP of an embeddings editor for AUTOMATIC1111's webui.

 Should be placed in a sub-directory in extensions. e.g. \stable-diffusion-webui-master\extensions\embedding-editor\ You can now also install it automatically from the extensions tab in Automatic's UI.